History of Nicaragua: 1927–1933

-Somoza Dynasty (1936–1979)
+Somoza dynasty (1936–1979)

 Anastasio Somoza García's rule

 With Sandino's death and using his troops, the National Guard, to force Sacasa to resign, Somoza had taken control of the country in 1937 and destroyed any potential armed resistance.
 The Somoza family would rule until 1979.

 The earliest opposition to Somoza came from the educated middle class and the normally conservative wealthy, such as Pedro Joaquín Chamorro.
 On September 21, 1956, a Nicaraguan poet, Rigoberto López Pérez, snuck into a party attended by the President and shot him in the chest.
 In his memoirs Nicaragua Betrayed, Anastasio Debayle (Somoza's son) claims that Chamorro had knowledge of the assassination plot.
 While the assassin quickly died in a hail of gunfire, Somoza himself died a few days later, in an American hospital in the Panama Canal Zone.

 Somoza's rise to power and the formation of a dictatorship

 Divisions within the Conservative Party in the 1932 elections paved the way for the Liberal Juan Bautista Sacasa to assume power.
-This initiated an inherently weak presidency—hardly a formidable obstacle to Somoza as he set about building his personal influence over Congress and the ruling Liberal Party.
+This initiated an inherently weak presidency—hardly a formidable obstacle to Somoza as he set about building his personal influence over Congress and over the ruling Liberal Party.
 President Sacasa's popularity decreased as a result of his poor leadership and accusations of fraud in the 1934 congressional elections.
 Somoza García benefited from Sacasa's diminishing power, and at the same time brought together the National Guard and the Liberal Party (Partido Liberal – PL) in order to win the presidential elections in 1936.
 Somoza Garcia also cultivated support from former presidents Moncada and Chamorro while consolidating control within the Liberal Party.

 Early in 1936, Somoza openly confronted President Sacasa by using military force to displace local government officials loyal to the president and replacing them with close associates.
 Somoza García's increasing military confrontation led to Sacasa's resignation on June 6, 1936.
 The Congress appointed Carlos Brenes Jarquín, a Somoza García associate, as interim president and postponed presidential elections until December.
 In November, Somoza resigned as chief director of the National Guard, thus complying with constitutional requirements for eligibility to run for the presidency.
 The Liberal Nationalist Party (Partido Liberal Nacionalista – PLN) was established with support from a faction of the Conservative Party to support Somoza Garcia's candidacy.
-Somoza was elected president in the December election by the remarkable margin of 107,201 votes to 108.
+Somoza was elected president in the December election with a reported margin of 64,000 of the 80,663 votes cast.
 On January 1, 1937, he resumed control of the National Guard, combining the roles of president and chief director of the military.